cms-btv-pog/BTVNanoCommissioning/README.md

 ## Make the dataset json files

 Use `fetch.py` in folder `scripts/` to obtain your samples json files.
-You can create `$input_list` ,which can be a list of datasets taken from CMS DAS , and create the json contains `dataset_name:[filelist]`.
+You can create `$input_list` ,which can be a list of datasets taken from CMS DAS or names of dataset(need to specify campaigns explicity), and create the json contains `dataset_name:[filelist]`.
 One can specify the local path in that input list for samples not published in CMS DAS.
 `$output_json_name$` is the name of your output samples json file.

 The `--whitelist_sites, --blacklist_sites` are considered for fetch dataset if multiple sites are available

 ```
+## File publish in DAS, input MC file name list, specified --from_dataset and add campaign info, if more than one campaign found, would ask for specify explicity
+python scripts/fetch.py -i $MC_FILE_LIST -o ${output_json_name} --from_dataset --campaign Run3Summer23BPixNanoAODv12
-## File publish in DAS
+## File publish in DAS, input DAS path
 python fetch.py --input ${input_DAS_list} --output ${output_json_name} (--xrd {prefix_forsite})

 ## Not publish case, specify site by --xrd prefix